Black Tarantula: Carlos LaMuerto

-The current Black Tarantula named Carlos LaMuerto moves his base of operations from Argentina to New York, claiming that he wants to expand his operation.
-He comes into conflict with the local crime lord the Rose (Jacob Conover), and defeats the Rose's enforcer, Delilah, though he heals her severe injuries afterwards.
-The Black Tarantula hires Roughouse and Bloodscream to do his dirty work and drives back the Rose, establishing control over a large part of New York City.
-When the Rose goes to Don Fortunato, a powerful crime lord ruling over New York City, for help, the Black Tarantula appears in person and offers Fortunato an alliance.
-Fortunato accepts, but the Black Tarantula has to prove his loyalty by defeating Spider-Man and bringing back his mask.
-Black Tarantula did as he was asked and defeated Spider-Man—not even caring who Spider-Man was under the mask—but lets him live when he learns that Spider-Man was trying to rescue a small child.
+The current Black Tarantula, Carlos LaMuerto, moves his base of operations from Argentina to New York, claiming that he wants to expand his operation.
+He comes into conflict with crime lord Rose (Jacob Conover), and defeats Rose's enforcer, Delilah.
+Black Tarantula hires Roughouse and Bloodscream to work for him and drives back Rose, establishing control over a large part of New York City.
+When Rose goes to Don Fortunato, a powerful crime lord ruling over New York City, for help, Black Tarantula appears in person and offers Fortunato an alliance.
+Fortunato accepts, but Black Tarantula has to prove his loyalty by defeating Spider-Man and bringing back his mask.
+Black Tarantula succeeds in defeating Spider-Man, but lets him live when he learns that Spider-Man was trying to rescue a small child.